yuchiu/slack-clone-gql/readme.md

 npm start
 ```

-The app will be running on http://localhost:8081
+Application will be running on http://localhost:8080